vmware-tanzu-labs/educates-training-platform/docs/workshop-content/building-an-image.md

 RUN fix-permissions /home/eduk8s
 ```

 A custom workshop image needs to be built on the ``ghcr.io/vmware-tanzu-labs/educates/base-environment`` workshop image.
-This could be directly, or you could also create an intermediate base image if you needed to install extra packages which were required by a number of different workshops.

-The default action when building the container image when using the ``Dockerfile`` is to copy all files to the ``/home/eduk8s`` directory.
+Where the custom workshop image will also include files for a specific workshop, the default actions you include when building the container image should include copying all files to the ``/home/eduk8s`` directory.
 The ``--chown=1001:0`` option ensures that files are owned by the appropriate user and group.
 The ``workshop`` subdirectory is then moved to ``/opt/workshop`` so that it is out of the way and not visible to the user.
 This is a special location which will be searched for workshop content, in addition to ``/home/eduk8s/workshop``.
 To have other files or directories from the repository ignored, list them in the ``.dockerignore`` file.

 It is possible to include ``RUN`` statements in the ``Dockerfile`` to run custom build steps, but the ``USER`` inherited from the base image will be that having user ID ``1001`` and will not be the ``root`` user.

 Bases images and version tags
 -----------------------------

-The sample ``Dockerfile`` provided above and with the GitHub repository workshop templates references the workshop base image as:
+The sample ``Dockerfile`` provided above references the workshop base image as:

 ```
 ghcr.io/vmware-tanzu-labs/educates-base-environment:2.0
 ```

-The ``develop`` tag follows the development version and should be changed to a production version.
+This needs to be changed and the version kept up to date and match the version of Educates you want to use.

 To see what versions are available of the ``base-environment`` image visit: